Skip to content

 Hono has separate function to describe route specification, validation, and require some effort to setup properly.

-Elysia also appends the schema registered in model to the OpenAPI spec, allowing you to reference the model in a dedicated section in Swagger or Scalar UI while Hono inline the schema to the route.
+Elysia also appends the schema registered in model to the OpenAPI spec, allowing you to reference the model in a dedicated section in Swagger or Scalar UI while Hono inlines the schema to the route.

 Testing